-As shown in Fig. 5.60, the mass error for the primary circuit is consistently very small considering an initial inventory of about 9280 kg, although the systematic mass loss during steady state merits some follow-up.
-At the same time, number of time steps (about 40000 for the 2M model and 7000 less than for ATHLET 3.2.1) and calculational times (about 4500 s on a standard PC) are still reasonable.
+As shown in Fig. 5.78, the mass error for the primary circuit is consistently very small considering an initial inventory of about 9280 kg, although the systematic mass loss during steady state merits some follow-up.
+At the same time, number of time steps (about 37000 for the 2M model for ATHLET 3.3.1 and 2000 to 3000 more for ATHLET 3.3.0 and ATHLET 3.2.1) and calculational times (about 6000 s on a standard PC) are still reasonable.
 Using the OMP version allows some speed-up, while results remain identical.
-Consequently, the numeric settings have been appropriate.
+Consequently, the numerics settings have been appropriate.

-Fig. 5.58 LP-LB-1 broken hot leg mass flow rate FR-BL-205 with ATHLET 3.3 results and sensitivity cases 1M model and SBTL95
+Fig. 5.76 LP-LB-1 broken cold leg mass flow rate FR-BL-105 with ATHLET 3.3.1 results and sensitivity cases 1M model and SBTL95

-Fig. 5.59 LP-LB-1 central fuel assembly wall temperature TE-5G10-031 at 31 inches with ATHLET 3.3 results and sensitivity cases 1M model and SBTL95
+Fig. 5.77 LP-LB-1 central fuel assembly wall temperature TE-5L10-031 at 31 inches with ATHLET 3.3.1 results and sensitivity cases 1M model and SBTL95

-Fig. 5.60 LP-LB-1 primary side mass error for ATHLET 3.3, sensitivity cases 1M and SBTL and ATHLET 3.2.1
+Fig. 5.78 LP-LB-1 primary side mass error for ATHLET 3.3.1, sensitivity cases 1M and SBTL, ATHLET 3.3.0 and ATHLET 3.2.1

-Overall, the validation of ATHLET 3.3 with the 6-equation model against LOFT LP-LB-1 was successful, considering measurement uncertainties and peculiarities of test and reactor.
-Particularly:
+Overall, the validation of ATHLET 3.3.1 with the 6-equation model against LOFT LP-LB-1 was successful, considering measurement uncertainties and peculiarities of test and reactor.
+Specifically:

 - Explicit modelling of the outer downcomer channel and bypasses is important for best-estimate results.
 Similarly, structural masses in the RPV are important particularly for the reflooding phase. - The entrainment and de-entrainment models appear not optimally suited for the complex phenomenology in the LOFT reactor.
-There are significant differences between 5- and 6-equation model, which require further analyses. - More realistic predictions will require a resolution on asymmetric flow during blowdown and therefore at least four azimuthal downcomer and core channels. - The quench front model appears reluctant to finally quench the core during reflooding despite comparatively high liquid fractions in the core, which will require further analyses.
+There are significant differences between 5- and 6-equation model, which require further analyses. - More realistic predictions will require a resolution of asymmetric flow during blowdown and therefore at least four azimuthal downcomer and core channels. - The quench front model appears reluctant to finally quench the core during reflooding despite comparatively high liquid fractions in the core, which will require further analyses.

-• For best-estimate prediction of quench front progression, a finer nodalisation of TFOs is more effective than more HCVs per CV.
+For best-estimate prediction of quench front progression, a finer nodalisation of TFOs is more effective than more HCVs per CV.
 Unsurprisingly, there is a strong impact, if the quench front has to move across CV boundaries.

 With regard to the 5-equation model, the validation was only partially successful.
-The predicted temperatures in the core deviate strongly, so that caution should be used if this option is applied to the core of a reactor for fast blowdown scenario (LB-LOCA).
+The predicted temperatures in the core deviate strongly, so that caution should be used if this option is applied to the core of a reactor with a multi-channel nodalisation for a fast blowdown scenario (LB-LOCA).